Renewable energy in Italy: Solar power

-The installed capacity of solar PV power was 18,910 MW in 2015 having risen from just 1,906 MW in 2010.
-In 2014 Italy was the world's leading country in terms of solar power coverage of domestic electricity supply, with around 8% of total electricity generation being sourced from solar.
-With an installed capacity of 18,609 MW the country was second only to Germany (38,301 MW) in the EU in terms of total capacity and fourth in the world behind the other leading countries China and Japan.
-Its capacity was greater than the United States in 2014 (18,280 MW) ranked fifth in the world at that time.
-The speed of development of solar power in Italy has been influenced by a government incentive scheme, the "Conto Energia", designed as a feed in tariff for solar PV generated electricity.
-Since the ending of the Conto Energia incentive scheme in 2013 installations of solar PV have continued but at a slower rate.
+The installed capacity of solar PV power was 40GW in July 2025, with 6.8 GW of new solar capacity added in 2024.
+With a total of 2 million grid-connected photovoltaic systems (PV).
+In 2014, Italy was the world's leading country in terms of solar power coverage of domestic electricity supply, with around 8% of total electricity generation being sourced from solar.
+With an installed capacity of 18,609 MW, the country was second only to Germany (38,301 MW) in the EU in terms of total capacity and fourth in the world behind the other leading countries, China and Japan.
+With its capacity greater than that of the United States in 2014 (18,280 MW) ranked fifth in the world at that time.
+Though after 2014, due to abrupt policy changes, creating market turmoil, led to withdrawals of domestic and foreign investment.
+This quickly plateaued Italy's expansion in solar energy due to a lack of investment, with Spain quickly surpassing.
+Furthermore, the speed of development of solar power in Italy was heavily influenced by a government incentive scheme, the "Conto Energia", designed as a feed-in tariff for solar PV-generated electricity.
+Since the ending of the Conto Energia incentive scheme in 2013, installations of solar PV have continued, but at a slower rate.
 The government has indicated that it intends to focus funding incentives more on other sources of renewable energy in the future.
-Several sources believe that solar power has reached grid parity in Italy.
+To do this, Italy plans on simplifying bureaucratic procedures for new projects in order to achieve its future goal of 79 GW of solar PV capacity by 2030. ember-greater-policy-support-solar-on-track-2030-targets.